prgstrategies/ElkStackProject/README.md

 The files in this repository were used to configure the network depicted below.

-Update the path with the name of your diagram](https://app.diagrams.net/#G1ryqNMJ9E0sp3i7DwR_Rn9tuZz7N6hOUE)LINK to diagram or embed image)
+Update the path with the name of your diagram]https://drive.google.com/file/d/1ryqNMJ9E0sp3i7DwR_Rn9tuZz7N6hOUE/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.